kit-data-manager/metastore2/restDocu.md

 If linked schema is identified by its schemaId the INTERNAL type has to be used.

+License URI is optional.
+It’s new since 1.5.0.

 ### Register/Ingest a Metadata Record with Metadata Document